SpreeTravel/spree_enhanced_banner/README.md

 - Adds a banner to the store's frontend.
 - Allows to associate a group of banners to a taxon.
-- Adds a configuration view an the backend with items to dinamically select wich banner to show, related to a taxon.
+- Adds a configuration view on the backend with items to dinamically select wich banner to show, related to a taxon.
-- Shows a map with the location of the related products, and a list beneath with links to those related.

 How to use it
 ------------